Demitsi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-To write a program that prints the following _putchar, followed by a new line
+It is a function which  prints the alphabet in lowercase, followed by a new line